kanokarob/Biome-Strongholds-Smithed/README.md

 - One or two Levers hidden on walls or in alcoves in the wall
 - Finding one or both Levers (depending on the room type) will open a secret passage to the other half of the room
 - Can be opened from both sides, and closed again

+**Jukebox Passageway**
+- Generates in Plains Strongholds
+- Jukeboxes that, when a Music Disc is placed inside, disappear to reveal a secret passage
+- Drops the Music Disc when removed

 **Color Puzzle**
-- Generates in Jungle and Forest Strongholds
+- Generates in Jungle, Forest Strongholds, and Plains Strongholds
 - A button in the middle-ish of the Room, with 4 Chiseled Tuff Brick pedestals spread throughout the room, and 4 different-colored Glazed Terracotta blocks in the wall of the room
 - Pressing the button starts the puzzle
 - Each pedestal will periodically project particles (both colored and elemental) to indicate which color of Glazed Terracotta should be placed on that pedestal